 ScC-SC6 agreed that given the legal nature of the proposed activities, these should be more appropriately reflected in Draft Decisions and should be implemented in the context of the CMS Legislation Programme.
 The proponent was encouraged to prepare such draft Decisions for COP14.

-ScC-SC6 proposed the following wording for the draft Decisions:
+ScC-SC6 recommended the following wording for the draft Decisions, for the consideration by the proponent:

 Directed to Parties